 Coatimundis spend most of their day foraging for food, unlike their other relatives in the raccoon family that are typically nocturnal.
 When provoked or for defense, coatimundis can be very fierce, using their sharp teeth and claws to attack potential predators.
-Coatimundis will use various sounds to communicate their intentions within the group with chirping or grunting sounds.
+Coatimundis will use various sounds to communicate their intentions within the group, like chirping or grunting sounds.
 Coatimundis have scent glands on their necks and bellies that are used to mark territory and to recognize one another.

 Coatimundis are classified as least concern by the IUCN Red List.

-- Coatimundis make treetop in the rainforest their home, by building twig-and-leaf nests in the branches for the babies
+- Coatimundis make treetops in the rainforest their homes, by building twig-and-leaf nests in the branches for the babies

 - Coatimundis are very chatty and make a variety of noises such as clicks, grunts, whistles, and barks as they forage for food

 - Coatimundis can move up to 15 mph